-- Assessing the design and implementation of management's key internal controls which govern the process around assessing potential impairment of non-financial assets other than goodwill; - Assessing management's identification of the CGUs and the allocation of assets to the CGUs for the purposes of the impairment assessment; - validating the management's processes in identifying the indicators of impairment; - comparing the significant assumptions used in the discounted cash flow forecasts prepared in the prior year with the current year's performance of the relevant stores to assess the reliability of management's forecasting process and enquiring of management for any significant variations identified; - evaluating the significant assumptions used in the discounted cash flow forecasts, including future revenue growth rates, future margins and future costs, by considering the historical performance of the Group, budgets approved by management, and lease agreements signed; - Performing sensitivity analyses on the key assumptions, including weightage average cost of capital ('WACC'), used in the discounted cash flow forecast and assessing whether there were any indicators of management bias in the selection of these assumptions.; and - using our internal valuation specialists to assist us in evaluating the methodology and discount rates used by management in the preparation of its discounted cash flow forecasts. - Considering the adequacy of the related disclosures made by the management in the Group's consolidated financial statements.
+- Assessing the design and implementation of management's key internal controls which govern the process around assessing potential impairment of non-financial assets other than goodwill; - Assessing management's identification of the CGUs and the allocation of assets to the CGUs for the purposes of the impairment assessment; - Assessing the management's processes in identifying the indicators of impairment; - Comparing the significant assumptions used in stores and E-commerce discounted cash flow forecasts prepared in the prior year with the current year's performance to assess the reliability of management's forecasting process and enquiring of management for any significant variations identified; - Evaluating the significant assumptions used in the discounted cash flow forecasts, including future revenue growth rates, future margins and future costs and expenses, by considering the historical performance of the Group, budgets approved by management, and lease agreements signed; - Performing sensitivity analyses on the key assumptions, including weighted average cost of capital ('WACC'), used in the discounted cash flow forecast and assessing whether there were any indicators of management bias in the selection of these assumptions. - Using our internal valuation specialists to assist us in evaluating the appropriateness of methodology and discount rates used by management in the preparation of its discounted cash flow forecasts.; and - Considering the adequacy of the related disclosures made by the management in the Group's consolidated financial statements.

-To the Shareholders of Saudi Company for Hardware SACO (A Saudi Joint Stock Company) (continued)
+To the Shareholders of Saudi Company for Hardware SACO (A Saudi Joint Stock Company) (Continued)